 When you work with oils, you end up with a lot of stains.
 So knowing how to remove oil stains from clothes is a must, even if they’re set in!

 Remove Oil Stains From Clothes

 It seems I can’t find a shirt without an oil stain or two these days.
-And because I use them every day I’m not surprised.
+And because I use oils every day, it’s not surprising.

 I have “work” clothes that can get stains and “good” clothes that I prefer to keep clean.